Skip to main content

 RubyLLM

-RubyLLM is the most popular Ruby gem for AI interactions according to GitHub stars.
+RubyLLM is currently the most popular Ruby gem for AI interactions according to GitHub stars.
 It provides a clean, Ruby-idiomatic interface with a beautiful DSL.

 Installation